al-kannan/React_Native_ChatApp/README.md

 ### ChatScreen
 - Import chatRoom data from components/data folder
 - Using FlatList list them up
-- Use ChatListItem sub component to list each one of them with similar alignment
+- Use ChatListItem sub component to list each one of the ChatRoom with similar alignment
+- Also put a icon for starting a new chat session from your list of Contacts, if clicked this will branch out to Contact Screen

 ### ChatListItem Helper function
 - This is created to call for each item and diplay consistantly, FlatList will make the call